isomerpages/moe-bendemeersec/_distinctive-programmes/National Digital Literacy Prog/Device Management Application(DMA).md

 #### Selecting After-School DMA Options for PLDs

-The after-school hors are as follows:
+The after-school hours are as follows:

 |  | School hours| After-school hours |
 | -------- | -------- | -------- |
 | Regular school days     | Default settings between 6.30 am to 3.30 pm     | Parents’/Guardians’ after-school option between 3.30 pm to 6.30 am     |
 | Weekends, School and Public Holidays     | Parents’/Guardians’ After-School DMA Option for the whole day     | Parents’/Guardians’ After-School DMA Option for the whole day     |
 ||||

 <p style="text-align:justify">For parents/guardians who prefer alternative DMA settings after school hours, they can choose from the following options:</p>